Date | Tuesday 3 December 2024 |

 Virtual attendance | Zoom link sent to registrants 24 hours prior to the lecture |

 Join us for an engaging public lecture by Professor Daniel MacArthur, a leader in the field of genomic medicine, as part of the AMSI BioInfoSummer 2024 program.
 Suitable for a general audience, this talk is accessible to Year 10 students and above.
+Light refreshments will be served from 5pm.

 Whether you’re a researcher, student, or simply interested in the latest scientific advancements, this hybrid event is not to be missed!